DonTron-prog/agent_sre/code-rag/DEVELOPER_GUIDE.md

 ## 2. Architecture Overview

-Code RAG implements a standard Retrieval-Augmented Generation pipeline tailored for solving code errors.
+Code RAG implements a standard Retrieval-Augmented Generation pipeline tailored for solving both code errors and SRE incidents.

 ### High-Level Flow

 1.  **Ingestion:**
+    *   **Code Error Pipeline:**
         *   Load error/solution data (CodeInsight dataset via `DataLoader`).
         *   Process and clean the data (`DataProcessor`).
         *   Generate vector embeddings for error messages (`EmbeddingGenerator`).
         *   Store embeddings and associated metadata (solutions) in a vector database (`ChromaVectorStore`).
+    *   **SRE Incident Pipeline:**
+        *   Generate or load synthetic SRE incident documents.
+        *   Process and clean the SRE data.
+        *   Generate embeddings for incident descriptions.
+        *   Store embeddings and associated metadata in a separate ChromaDB collection.

 2.  **Querying:**
-    *   Receive user query (error message) via API or CLI.
+    *   Receive user query (error message or incident description) via API or CLI.
     *   Generate embedding for the query (`EmbeddingGenerator`).
-    *   Retrieve semantically similar errors and their solutions from the vector database (`Retriever` using `ChromaVectorStore`).
+    *   Retrieve semantically similar entries and their solutions from the appropriate vector database collection (`Retriever` using `ChromaVectorStore`).
     *   Format retrieved data as context (`Retriever`).
     *   Construct a prompt including the original query and the retrieved context.
     *   Send the prompt to an LLM for response generation (`LLMIntegration`).